 Perfect baking depends on many variables.
 Such as the type of oven, the baking pan, and the amount of moisture in the ingredients.
 But in general, a pizza pan needs about 12 to 16 minutes of baking time.

 So, bake the pizza with all the ingredients that require baking except the mozzarella cheese.
-Bake for about 6-8 minutes at maximum power, that is, 220°C (428°F) for a static oven or 250°C (482°F) if the oven is fan-assisted.
+Bake in a ventilated oven for about 6-8 minutes at 250°C (482°F).

 After that, put on top the shredded mozzarella cheese.
 Finish baking by rotating the pan to 180 degrees for another 6 to 8 minutes.

 Once baked, a good pizza is no more than 1 cm high (about 1/2 inch), crisp and crumbly on the outside, but soft and fluffy on the inside, with the tomato sauce and mozzarella cheese gratinated just right.